Symbol: Nelson Mandela, pictured at his South

 Scroll down for more

-Dignified: The former South African president is pictured with his wife Graca Macel at their house in Qunu, on the Eastern Cape, during his birthday celebrations
+Macel at their house in Qunu, on the Eastern Cape, during his birthday

+The Afrikaner-dominated National Party attained power in South Africa's 1948 election.
 Thereafter, its government set about transforming the country’s longstanding policy of racial segregation into an ironclad, legally-based system of repression.

 In the early 1950s, Mandela became deeply involved in radical resistance to apartheid, while he and fellow-activist Oliver Tambo ran a law firm, offering cheap advice to township residents.